Huntington Place: History

 In 2017, in the wake of the 50th anniversary of the 1967 Detroit riot, current mayor Mike Duggan proposed that Cobo Center be renamed due to modern reappraisals of Cobo's tenure as mayor.
 Cobo had upheld exclusionary covenants against African Americans, and was accused of responding poorly to allegations of harassment and police brutality against African American residents.
 In 2018, the DRCFA stated that it had already been considering the sale of naming rights to the facility, for the first time in its history.

 In June 2018, the DRCFA approved a 22-year naming rights agreement with Chemical Bank, which took effect on July 1, 2018; the following month, Chemical announced that it would relocate its headquarters to downtown Detroit.
-The deal would not be publicly announced until February 20, 2019; the parties agreed to delay the official announcement until Chemical finalized and announced its agreement to merge with the Minnesota-based TCF Financial Corporation.
-A new name for Cobo Center was not formally announced at this time, as the bank wanted to wait until after the completion of the merger.
-In the meantime, Chemical Bank logos would appear on advertising and signage at the facility, and a ceremonial bust of Albert Cobo was removed from public display.
-The Chemical–TCF merger was completed on August 1, 2019, and the combined company took on the TCF name.
+The parties agreed to delay the official announcement until February 20, 2019, after Chemical and TCF Financial Corporation announced their intent to merge.
+Chemical stated that it would wait until after the completion of the merger to announce Cobo Center's new name, but that it was expected to carry the TCF branding.
+In the meantime, Chemical Bank logos appeared on advertising and signage at the facility, and a ceremonial bust of Albert Cobo was removed from public display.
+The merger between Chemical and TCF was completed on August 1, 2019, with the combined company taking on the TCF name.
 Cobo Center was officially renamed TCF Center on August 27, 2019.

-On December 13, 2020, TCF announced another merger with Columbus, Ohio-based Huntington Bancshares.
-The merged company would operate under the Huntington name, and it was expected that TCF Center would be renamed by mid-2022.
-The merger was completed in June 2021, and on December 9, 2021, it was announced that TCF Center had been renamed Huntington Place.
+On December 13, 2020, Huntington Bancshares announced its intent to acquire TCF.
+The merger was completed in June 2021, and on December 9, 2021, TCF Center was renamed Huntington Place.

+In July 2025, the DRCFA approved a new $125 million expansion, which will add a 20,000 square-foot expansion to the southwest end of the building along Steve Yzerman Drive.
+The expansion will include a rooftop terrace, and a skyway that will connect the complex to the new JW Marriott Hotel being constructed on the site of the former Joe Louis Arena.
+The DRCFA aimed for the expansion to be completed by the end of 2026, in time for the opening of the hotel.